qiskit-community/qiskit-experiments/docs/manuals/verification/mirror_rb.rst

 ==============================

-Mirror randomized benchmarking (mirror RB) is a randomized benchmarking protocol that is more scalable than standard randomized benchmarking and is suitable for characterizing crosstalk errors over a large number of qubits in a quantum device.
-A randomized Clifford mirror circuit [1]_ consists of:
+Mirror randomized benchmarking (mirror RB) is a randomized benchmarking protocol where layers of gates are sampled from a distribution and then run on a set of qubits along with their mirror inverses.
+A randomized Clifford mirror circuit [1]_, which we will be running in this manual, is a specific type of mirror RB and consists of:

 - random n-qubit Clifford layers and their inverses sampled according to some distribution :math:`\Omega` over a layer set :math:`\mathbb{L}`,